Teun/SnappetChallenge/snappet-frontend/README.md

 Snappet Dashboard has been implemented with Angular 11.2.6 at the front-end side and Node.js at the back-end side.

 Following are requirements to locally run dashboard.
-* Node.js 14.16.0
+* Node.js 12 or 14 (preferred 14.16.0)
-* npm 6.14.11
+* npm 6+ (preferred 6.14.11)

+Following libraries have been used in this challenge
+* Teradata Covalent
+* ECharts
+* Angular Material

-Following commands run the dashboard on local machine.
+Following commands run the Angular dashboard on local machine.
+(inside Snappet frontend directory)
 * #### npm install
 * #### ng serve

 **Dashboard relies on back-end services.
 Dashboard will not come up if Node.js project is not up and running.**

-Following commands run the back-end services on local machine
+Following commands run the back-end services on local machine (inside Snappet backend directory)
 * #### npm install
 * #### node index.js